 His amateur career included victories at the Australian Boys’ Amateur, Australian Amateur Stroke Play, and the Victorian Junior Masters.
 Australian Amateur Stroke Play Champion in 2012 and Australian Amateur Stroke Play Champion in 2013

-A 2017 Zurich Classic and a 2020 Sony Open in Hawaii were Smith’s victories while he was based in New Orleans.
+Smith’s victories were a 2017 Zurich Classic and a 2020 Sony Open in Hawaii while based in New Orleans.
 Two years in a row, he’s taken home the Australian PGA Championship trophy.
 Toward the end of the 2020 Master’s Tournament, Smith finished second.
 In 2015, he finished in a tie for 6th place in the US Open.

-The next year, he won the Australian Amateur Stroke Play Championship and the Australian Amateur Championship.
-At the 2017 Zurich Classic in New Orleans, Cameron Smith emerged victorious.
-In 2017 and 2018, he won the Australian PGA Championship for the second time in a row.
+Next year, he won the Australian Amateur Stroke Play Championship and the Australian Amateur Championship.
+At the 2017 Zurich Classic in New Orleans, Cameron Smith emerged victoriously.
+In 2017 and 2018, he won the Australian PGA Championship for the second time.
 During the 2020 Master’s Tournament, Smith finished 2nd in a tie for 2nd place.
 He finished in a tie for sixth place in the US Open in 2015.

 Cameron Smith, the Olympic golfer, has made the Very First Coast his second home as he continues his quest for the World Golf Ranking’s No. 10 spot.

-Despite the fact that thunderstorms disrupted much of Thursday’s golf, as well as much of Friday and much of Saturday’s morning, Smith has no plans to alter his weekend plans.
-There were two factors that helped me a great deal: the rain delay and the fact that I was permitted to stay at home.
+Even though thunderstorms disrupted much of Thursday’s jail, much of Friday, and much of Saturday’s morning, Smith has no plans to alter his weekend plans.
+Two factors helped me a great deal: the rain delay and I was permitted to stay at home.
 “I’m not sure what I would have done if I had stayed in a hotel room for a few days.”

-After failing to make the cut in his first two efforts at The Players Championship in May, Smith has started making his imprint on the course.
-The year before, he tied for 56th place, and the year after, he shot a third-round 65 to tie for 17th place at 7 under par.
-During the Presidents Cup 2019, he represented Australia at the Royal Melbourne Golf Club in Australia.
+After failing to cut his first two efforts at The Players Championship in May, Smith has started making his imprint on the course.
+The year before, he tied for 56th place, and the year after, he shot a third-round 65 to tie for 17th place at seven-under-par.
+During the Presidents Cup 2019, he represented Australia at Australia’s Royal Melbourne Golf Club.

 When he tied for second place with Dustin Johnson in the 2020 Masters, Smith became the first golfer to score all four rounds in the 1960s.
-His next victory came at the Sentry Tournament of Champions in Maui, Hawaii in 2022.
+His subsequent victory came at the Sentry Tournament of Champions in Maui, Hawaii, in 2022.